Interdisciplinary statistics bridging between ideals and reality

 About

-As highlighted by Kepler’s laws discovered in the 17th century, mathematical modeling, which describes measured data using simple mathematical expressions, has established a foothold in understanding various physical phenomena.
-However, in modern science, which makes full use of advanced measurement techniques and deals with complex phenomena, data that are difficult to understand are becoming more and more apparent.
+As highlighted by Kepler’s laws of planetary motion, discovered in the 17th century, mathematical modeling — describing measured data using simple mathematical expressions — has provided clues to understand various physical phenomena.
+However, in modern science, which utilizes advanced measurement techniques and addresses complex phenomena, data that are difficult to understand are becoming increasingly apparent.
 Our laboratory endeavors to establish guiding principles for a data-based and unambiguous understanding of all physical phenomena.
-In an interactive cycle between theoretical and empirical research, we explore the mathematics of Bayesian statistics and promote understanding of complex phenomena through interdisciplinary collaboration with researchers in natural science and industry.
+In an interactive cycle between theoretical and empirical research, we explore the mathematics of Bayesian statistics and promote understanding of complex phenomena through interdisciplinary collaboration with researchers in natural sciences and industry.

 Contact